daniale93/isoloops/README.md

 - Scheduled with daily Airflow DAGs -- from discovery to ingestion

 ### 2. **YouTube Search & Ranking**
-- Searches YouTube for videos by the selected artists.
+- Searches YouTube for videos by the selected artists
-- Filters by duration (1–10 min), resolution, and engagement.
+- Filters by duration (1–10 min), resolution, and engagement
 - These queries are also stored in order to improve track finding in Youtube

 ### 3. **Sample Detection & Metadata Extraction**